Djondjon

 Djondjon (also spelled djon djon or djon-djon) is the common name for black edible mushrooms used as a delicacy in some Haitian dishes, such as diri djondjon.
 The name djondjon does not refer to a single species of mushroom, but is rather a colloquial name for a group of several edible, taxonomically distinct species.
 However, some researchers suggest that the most common species is Psathyrella cf. hymenocephala.
 Species from Cantharellus and Inocybe have also been identified in dried mixtures sold in Haitian markets.

-The mushrooms can be found on the marketplace in some western stores, though reportedly they are sold at high prices — Gene Yetter of the New Jersey Mycological Association and New York Mycological Society reported that he found them being sold dried in New York for around $1 USD for a quarter of an ounce.
+The mushrooms can be found on the marketplace in some western stores, though reportedly they are sold at high prices — Gene Yetter of the New Jersey Mycological Association and New York Mycological Society reported that he found them being sold dried in New York for around US$1 for a quarter of an ounce.

 Use in cooking

 When cooked, djondjon mushrooms give the dish that they are in an "exquisite color, taste, and aroma."
 Before cooking, the inedible stems are removed from the dried mushrooms and the caps are used.
 Djondjon are often served with rice and a meat such as pork, or fish.
 Boiling the mushrooms releases a grayish-black color into the water, which can then be used to flavor and color the rice they are served with, giving it a black color.
 Dishes utilizing the mushroom are often served in Haiti on special occasions, such as birthdays, weddings, or on Christmas.
 Haitians living abroad will often seek out the mushroom for use in cooking in grocery stores located in areas with a large Haitian population, though sometimes they may use a flavored bouillon cube produced by the German company Maggi instead.